carlofazioli/cardiathena/distributed-computing/argo/SingularityOnLinux.md

 `singularity instance list`

 *When you stop the instance or an error occurs its best to check if the lock on the socket has been released.
 Delete ./mysql/run/mysqld/mysqld.sock.lock
+*You may also need to delete the instance directory in ~/.singularity/instances/sing/os/user_name/instance_name